Snow Zone Plowing Program

 Windrows on Grey Routes

 Grey Routes will be plowed to bare pavement in the centre three metres of the road with windrows on both sides of the street.
 Windrows are left on both sides of the street.
 Front driveways on Grey Routes will be cleared by City crews.

 Residents have the option of hiring a private contractor to clear windrows from the street in front of their house.
 Private contractors must have a valid Use of Streets permit to clear snow from City property.
 See a list of contractors that meet these requirements.
 Snow removed from the street can’t be placed back on the street or median, or on other City property (e.g., parks).
 It must either be placed on appropriate private property or taken to one of The City’s snow storage facilities (standard fees will apply).

 See our Have a question? section for more information.

 Windrows on Green Routes

-Windrows along Green Routes will be removed.
+Windrows along Green Routes are removed.
 Green Routes are collector routes, meaning they typically have higher traffic volumes and provide access from residential streets to arterial routes, transit routes and schools.
 Removing snow from Green Routes helps to keep traffic moving efficiently after a snowfall.

 For more information about Snow Zones, windrows and parking, please see the Have a question? section.